4GeeksAcademy/cybersecurity-syllabus/semana-1/fundamentals-of-information-security.md

 Social engineering is the illegitimate practice of obtaining confidential information through the manipulation of legitimate users.
 It is a set of techniques that certain individuals can use to obtain information, access, or permissions in information systems that allow them to cause harm to the compromised person or organization.
 It is used in various forms of scams and identity theft.
 The principle that underlies social engineering is that, in any system, users are the weak link.

 In practice, a social engineer will commonly use the phone or the internet to deceive people, pretending to be, for example, a bank employee, another company employee, a technician, or a customer.
-Via internet, the sending of fake requests for access permission renewals to web pages or fake emails requesting responses is also used.
+Via the internet, the sending of fake requests for access permission renewals to web pages or fake emails requesting responses is also used.
 Even the famous chains, leading individuals to reveal their login credentials or sensitive, confidential, or critical information.

 ### Phishing Attacks

 Phishing attacks can be classified according to the target against which the attack is directed, the purpose, the medium used, or according to the mode of operation.
 A specific case may belong to several types at once.
 Currently, more than 10,000 forms of phishing have been identified.
 The most common types of phishing attacks are:

 - **General Phishing**: Traditional phishing, Bulk Phishing, or Spray and pray.
 It consists of the mass sending of emails to users.
 These emails impersonate trusted entities (e.g., banks) and aim to deceive the user and obtain information.
 For example, the message includes links to malicious domains.
 To disguise these links, it is common for the text of the link to be the correct URL, but the link itself points to the malicious site.
-- **Vishing:** Similar to traditional phishing, but deception occurs through a phone call.
+- **Vishing:** Similar to traditional phishing, deception occurs through a phone call.
 The term is derived from the combination of two English words: 'voice' and 'phishing.'
 A typical example of using this technique is when a cybercriminal has already stolen confidential information through a phishing attack but needs the SMS code or digital token to perform and validate a transaction.
 At that moment, the cybercriminal calls the client, identifying themselves as bank personnel and, with particularly alarming messages, tries to get the client to reveal the number of their SMS code or digital token, which is necessary to authorize the transaction.
-- **Qrishing:** Phishing through QR codes, which involves manipulating QR codes and subsequently deceiving victims by impersonating the website or application accessed by scanning the code, directing the user to a fraudulent link used to obtain private information from victims.
+- **Qrishing:** Phishing through QR codes involves manipulating QR codes and subsequently deceiving victims by impersonating the website or application accessed by scanning the code, directing the user to a fraudulent link used to obtain private information from victims.
-- **Smishing:** Similar to traditional phishing, but deception occurs through text messages, whether SMS or instant messaging (like WhatsApp).
+- **Smishing:** Similar to traditional phishing, deception occurs through text messages, whether SMS or instant messaging (like WhatsApp).
 A typical example of this technique is when the client receives a text message, where the sender pretends to be the bank, and informs them that a suspicious purchase has been made with their credit card.
 The text also requests the client to contact the bank by phone and provides a fake number.
 The client returns the call, and it is then that the cybercriminal, posing as the bank, requests confidential information to supposedly cancel the purchase.
 In a variant of this modality, the message could also include a link to a fraudulent website to request sensitive information.

 ### Brute Force Attacks